Slovenian Institute of Auditors

 Member | Established: 1993 | Member since 1995

 The SIA is a mandatory membership organization for certified auditors and certified appraisers with a mandate based on the Auditing Act.
-Aspiring professionals planning to hold the title of qualified internal auditor, qualified accountant, qualified corporate treasurer, qualified information system auditor or qualified tax expert are required to register with SIA.
-The institute is responsible for a large range of activities including education and organization of professional education and examinations; development and monitoring of initial and continuing professional development requirements; audit standard-setting; licensing and registration of certified auditors and appraisers; and establishment of a quality assurance review system and an investigative and discipline system for its members.
+Aspiring professionals planning to hold the title of certified auditor or certified appraiser are required to register with SIA.
+The institute is responsible for a large range of activities including education and organization of professional education and examinations; development and monitoring of initial and continuing professional development requirements; licensing and registration of certified auditors and appraisers; and establishment of a quality assurance review system and an investigative and discipline system for its members.

-Apart from IFAC membership, SIA is also a member of Accountancy Europe, formerly known as the Federation of European Accountants, and a member of the International Valuation Standards Council.
+Apart from IFAC membership, SIA is also a member of Accountancy Europe and the International Valuation Standards Council.

 Statements of Membership Obligation (SMO)